This article originally appeared on VICE Sweden.

-From the 12th to the 16th of July 2017, hundreds of Northern indigenous people attended the 26th Riddu Riddu Festival in Sápmi, a region in northern Europe that stretches over Norway, Sweden, Finland and Russia.
-The area is predominantly home to the Sami, Scandinavia's only officially recognised indigenous group.
+From the July 12 to 16, hundreds of Northern indigenous people attended the 26 Riddu Riddu Festival in Sápmi, a region in northern Europe that stretches over Norway, Sweden, Finland, and Russia.
+The area is predominantly home to the Sami, Scandinavia's only officially recognized indigenous group.

 The annual event took place for the first time in 1991, aiming to strengthen the Sami's sense of identity and culture, while giving different indigenous people from as far as Siberia and Alaska the chance to come together and share their experiences.

 I first heard about the festival from a group of Sami I met last year at the Native American reservation Standing Rock.
 They had traveled there from Scandinavia to join the activists protesting the building of pipelines across areas they consider sacred.
 So this year, I decided to go to Riddu Riddu to see what it was like.